 These are hugely popular on Pinterest right now, and lots of mamas have various recipes they’ve created that are awesome.
 I have a full list of healthy treats for breastfeeding, but I also love something that’s packaged in the first few months with a new baby.
 Baking with a newborn isn’t too bad.
 They do sleep a lot, but I have three kids now, so I had a toddler and a baby, or two toddlers and a baby, so baking wasn’t on my priority list.
 I loved the packaged cookie options.
 The reason these cookies, and a few others are so great is because they are full of oatmeal, brewer’s yeast and flaxseed.
 That’s what you want to look for in a cookie recipe or mix.
 The Brewer’s Yeast if full of B vitamins, Iron and some protein, which is super important to help your body produce milk.
 Oatmeal and flaxseed both have iron and fiber, which adds to your overall iron consumption.
 I found that I liked a couple brands, that all seemed to have the same ingredient list.
 I usually ordered on Amazon one that was on sale, or sometimes Target has some in the nutrition section or baby aisle.

-I am a big fan of protein powder because I don’t like a lot of meat.
-I also talk a lot about my favorite, super clean protein powder that is really great for milk supply and losing the baby weight in this post.
-I can’t stress enough the importance of choosing a quality powder, and I go over all the details on what to look for in another post as well.
-For milk supply, my top choice is the Ideal Raw.
-Its pure, no chemicals for you and baby, and FULL OF NUTRIENTS!
-IdealRaw Sample Bundle + $10 Gift Card Seriously, there’s broccoli, flaxseed, pea protein, super foods and more.
+If you need a protein powder now, I highly recommend you read my post going over the top-rated and reviewed protein powders that I believe are safe and healthy for breastfeeding mamas.
 I have some yummy protein-smoothie bowl recipes you have to save for later too.
 There are some other great protein powders and supplements out there in addition to my favorite.
 I have a complete list and run down of ingredients for fitness-focused mamas, and here are some that are purely milk-producing focused.
 The UpSpring Milkflow is a really good one.
 It tastes great, and you are getting the addition of blessed thistle.
 It’s been proven that Blessed Thistle combined with the Fenugreek helps produce more milk.
 You can grab a chocolate powder, or some other powder mixes in berry or citrus flavors, as well as a chai tea latte flavor, which I haven’t tried yet, but sounds good!
-I also want to make sure I mention the Booby Booster protein powder because this protein powder is unique to my first choice because it has Brewer’s Yeast already in it.
-It’s made with Oat protein, sweetened with Stevia, and also free of chemicals.
-This is another option I think is amazing, though I don’t have personal experience with it, like I do the Ideal Raw.
-But, if you have great success with Brewer’s Yeast in lactation cookies, this would be the perfect protein powder for you!

 There’s more to supplements than powders.
 You can also take a supplement in pill-form, which sometimes is just the easiest way to go.
 Tea is my preferred method, but this is a great option for mamas who just want to take something, and maybe the drinks, protein powders, or cookies just aren’t what you want to do, or you are super careful about what you eat, or maybe you have some allergies.
 So, just go for the pure stuff.
 The PureMom breastfeeding supplement has a 100% money-back guarantee.
 I like this idea because if it doesn’t work, you aren’t stuck.
 This company is my top choice for supplements while breastfeeding because they are organic, made in the USA and free of fillers.